Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/popup/README.md

 ```

 **Note:**
-- For API level 28 and below, you must include `WRITE_EXTERNAL_STORAGE` permission on your app to enable saving media to device storage.
+- For API level 28 and below, you must include WRITE_EXTERNAL_STORAGE permission in your `AndroidManifest.xml` to enable saving media to device storage.

 #### Rendering the composable Popup function